v-makoud/Azure-Industry-docs/azure-industry-docs/retail/visual-search-use-case-overview.md

 - Tags that allow you to explore objects or concepts found in the image.
 - Bounding boxes for regions of interest in the image (e.g. clothing, furniture items).

-You can take that information to reduce the search space (and time) into a company&#39;s product catalog significantly, restricting it to objects like those in the region and category of interest.
+You can take that information to reduce the search space (and time) into a company's product catalog significantly, restricting it to objects like those in the region and category of interest.

 ## Implement Your Own